carpentries-incubator/hpc-intro/_episodes/065-good-scripts.md

 keypoints:
 - "Write your script in a way that is independent of data or environment. (elaborate)"
 ---

+## Bash scripts

+You will almost always be submitting a bash script, even if it is just calling another script in a different langauge, there are some ways you can bleh blarg

+## Other scripts

+Bash is not commmonly used as a scientific programming langage.
+The bulk of your work will lilely be in another language (Python, R, MATLAB).
+While it is possible that your script can be invoked on the cluster in the same way you do locally, there are factors that may need to be considered.

 ## Use environment variables

 In this lesson we will take a look at a few of the things to watch out for when writing scripts for use on the cluster.